Macrometacorp/docs/docs/cep/examples/source-and-sink-example.md

 Sources and sinks are used to consume and publish events to external systems.

-There are multiple source and sink types, but this example only explains Macrometa source with a c8stream sink.
+There are multiple source and sink types, but this example only explains Macrometa source with a stream sink.
 For more info refer to the [Stream Worker Query Guide](../query-guide/index.md).

 ## Example